paganaye/fast-hierarchical-clustering/README.md

 <h1 align="center">Minimal visual studio code, typescript and mocha project boiler plate</h1>

 <p align="center">
-  <b>A simple project to bootstrap a project where you can debug your typescript tests without generating a single javascript file.</b></br>
+  <b>A simple project to bootstrap a typescript project with multiple the settings files preconfigured.</b></br>

   <sub>Made with ❤️ by <a href="https://github.com/paganaye">Pascal Ganaye</a></sub>